usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-The Department also received a comment suggesting that subpart H of this part reference PDF/UA-1 for standards related to PDF files or W3C’s EPUB Accessibility 1.1 standard 73 for digital textbooks.
+The Department also received a comment suggesting that subpart H of this part reference PDF/UA-1 for standards related to PDF files or W3C’s EPUB Accessibility 1.1 standard {% fn 73 %} for digital textbooks.
 The Department declines to adopt additional technical standards for these specific types of content.
-As discussed, the WCAG standards were designed to be “technology neutral” 74 and are designed to be broadly applicable to current and future web technologies.
-75 The Department is concerned that adopting multiple technical standards related to different types of web content and content in mobile apps could lead to confusion.
+As discussed, the WCAG standards were designed to be “technology neutral” {% fn 74 %} and are designed to be broadly applicable to current and future web technologies. {% fn 75 %} The Department is concerned that adopting multiple technical standards related to different types of web content and content in mobile apps could lead to confusion.
 However, the Department notes that subpart H allows for equivalent facilitation in § 35.203, meaning that public entities could still